ravn/cv/README.md

 ## Professional experience:

+### BaneDanmark, 2024-present

+IT infra structure specialist in Den fælles trafikinformation/Common Traffic Information understanding how data flows between the various IT systems feeding our information screens, various apps and collaborators.

-### Udvikings- og Forenklingsstyrelsen - 2022-present
+### Udvikings- og Forenklingsstyrelsen - 2022-2024

 Java developer turned DevOps for Spring Boot based backends written in Java and Kotlin deployed to Kubernetes accessed from mobile apps frontends.